amadio/vecgeom/INSTALL.md

 #### CUDA

-For CUDA support, an nVIDIA GPU with [compute capability](http://en.wikipedia.org/wiki/CUDA#Supported_GPUs) >= 3.0 must be available, and the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) must be installed.
+For CUDA support, an nVIDIA GPU with [compute capability](http://en.wikipedia.org/wiki/CUDA#Supported_GPUs) >= 3.0 must be available, and the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) 10.0 or newer must be installed.

 Tested to compile with CUDA >= 10.0.